Atomic-Germ/SNES-IDE/CONTRIBUTING.md

    python3 ./build/build.py
    ```

-4. Output will be in `SNES-IDE-out/`
+4. Output will be in `SNES-IDE-out/`.
+The venv will still be created for distribution packaginge even if you don't use it for development.

 ## Testing